Milwaukee plays Detroit on 12-game win streak

-Milwaukee Bucks (18-3, first in the Eastern Conference) vs. Detroit Pistons (7-13, 10th in the Eastern Conference)
+Milwaukee Bucks (18-3, first in the Eastern Conference) vs. Detroit Pistons (8-13, ninth in the Eastern Conference)

 Detroit; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Milwaukee seeks to extend its 12-game win streak with a victory over Detroit.
+BOTTOM LINE: Milwaukee will attempt to keep its 12-game win streak alive when the Bucks take on Detroit.

-The Pistons are 6-12 in conference matchups.
-Detroit has a 4-13 record when allowing more than 100 points.
+The Pistons are 3-4 against opponents in the Central Division.
+Detroit has a 1-7 record against opponents over .500.

-The Bucks are 6-0 against opponents from the Central Division.
-Milwaukee is 4-2 when opponents grab more rebounds and averages 51.7 rebounds per game.
+The Bucks are 6-0 against the rest of the division.
+Milwaukee is 13-0 when outrebounding opponents and averages 51.6 rebounds per game.

-The teams square off for the second time this season.
-The Bucks won 104-90 in the last meeting on Nov.
-23. Giannis Antetokounmpo led Milwaukee with 28 points, and Derrick Rose led Detroit with 20 points.
+The Bucks won the last meeting between these two teams 104-90 on Nov.
+23. Giannis Antetokounmpo scored 28 points to help lead Milwaukee to the win.

-TOP PERFORMERS: Andre Drummond is shooting 54.3 percent and averaging 17.1 points.
-Bruce Brown is shooting 49.4 percent and averaging 7.4 points over the last 10 games for Detroit.
+TOP PERFORMERS: Blake Griffin leads the Pistons scoring 19.1 points per game and averaging 4.7 rebounds and 3.3 assists.
+Luke Kennard has averaged 14.1 points and collected 3.1 rebounds while shooting 42.6 percent over the last 10 games for Detroit.

 Antetokounmpo leads the Bucks averaging 30.8 points and has added 13.4 rebounds and 5.8 assists per game.
-Donte DiVincenzo has averaged five rebounds and added 11.2 points per game over the last 10 games for Milwaukee.
+Eric Bledsoe has averaged 12.7 points and 4.6 rebounds while shooting 45.4 percent over the last 10 games for Milwaukee.

 LAST 10 GAMES: Bucks: 10-0, averaging 121.4 points, 51 rebounds, 27.4 assists, 7.3 steals and 6.4 blocks per game while shooting 49.5 percent from the field.
 Their opponents have averaged 104.4 points on 41.6 percent shooting.